Te Kete Ipurangi Navigation:

 3. Ask the students to explain why this is true.
 Look for reasons that include the number of people who like bananas, the number who like pears and a comparison between the numbers.

 5. After a student has made a statement.
-Ask another student to explain why it is true.
+Ask another student to explain why it is true, or if they disagree ask them to explain why they disagree.

 6. Record statements and reasons alongside the bar graph.